Anna Cathcart: Early life and education

-Anna Cathcart was born on June 16, 2003, in Vancouver where she was raised.
-She has a sister who is five years older than she is.
-In 2020, Cathcart attended a public high school.
-Cathcart described her school experience as being "like having two full-time jobs at once".
-On the set of Odd Squad, Cathcart and her castmates were tutored in two-hour blocks.
-She graduated high school in 2021.
+Anna Cathcart was born on June 16, 2003 in Vancouver, British Columbia.
+She is of Chinese and Irish descent, and has an older sister.

+She graduated from high school in 2021, and has described her school experience as "like having two full-time jobs at once".
+On the set of Odd Squad, she and her castmates were tutored in two-hour blocks.
+As of 2023, Cathcart attends the University of British Columbia majoring in sociology and creative writing.